github/docs/data/reusables/organizations/enter-data-protection-agreement.md

-An entity that has agreed to the Corporate Terms of Service for an organization can enter a data protection agreement with {{ site.data.variables.product.prodname_dotcom }} for General Data Protection Regulation (GDPR) compliance.
+An entity that has agreed to the Corporate Terms of Service for an organization can enter a data protection agreement with {% data variables.product.prodname_dotcom %} for General Data Protection Regulation (GDPR) compliance.